google-deepmind/levintreesearch_cm/README.md

 ## Installation

-First, install the [**Racket**](https://racket-lang.org/) programming language (Apache-2.0/MIT).
+First, install the [**Racket**](https://racket-lang.org/) programming language (Apache-2.0/MIT), version 8.9.0.4 or above.
-Racket version *8.9.0.4* or later is required, and at the time of writing the latest *stable* version is only 8.9, so a [snapshot](https://users.cs.utah.edu/plt/snapshots/) build is required — if in doubt, pick the *shortest name* in the `Racket` section that fits your machine.

 *Note for Linux users:*
-Right click then `Save as...` and save the file in your `Downloads` folder.
-Then in a terminal, do `cd Downloads` then `sudo sh racket-….sh` then reply `y` to the first question (unix-like distribution) then press Enter for all subsequent questions.
+After downloading the installer, in a terminal, do `cd Downloads` then `sudo sh racket-….sh` then reply `y` to the first question (unix-like distribution) then press Enter for all the following questions.
+(A local install is also possible, but then you'll need to deal with access paths yourself.)

 *Note for Windows Windows and MacOS users:*
 [configure the PATH environment variable](https://github.com/racket/racket/wiki/Configure-Command-Line-for-Racket)